-Maintaining strength and balance when we're older or have a long term health condition is as important as ever.
-Gardening and housework will help keep you fit and busy, but for a home workout whenever you want, try popping some cans of food into a shopping bag or filling up an empty milk carton with water to use as makeshift weights (2 litres = 2kg).
-For an exercise band, tie some old tights into a loop.
+Whatever your situation, maintaining strength and balance is as important as ever.
+Gardening and housework will help keep you fit and busy, but for a DIY home workout, try popping some cans into a shopping bag or filling up an empty milk carton with water to use as makeshift weights (2 litres = 2kg).
+For an improvised exercise band, tie some old tights into a loop.

-If you're able, try getting into the habit of getting out of your chair for a minute whenever the ads come on the TV - something that simple will genuinely help your balance and keep your legs strong.
+If you're able, an easy way to keep moving is to get out of your chair for a minute whenever the ads come on the TV - something that simple will genuinely help your balance and keep your legs strong.
 Or just head for the stairs - the Ramblers reckon 475 flights and you'll have tackled Snowdon (add another 3,400 for Everest).

 - NHS strength exercises